Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Related Work

 \subsection{Ad-hoc Teamwork}

-AHT was explored in a wide range of multi-agent reinforcement learning (RL) environments \cite{Carroll2019On,Bard2019Hanabi,Kurach2020Google}.
-Popular AHT methods, such as fictitious co-play \cite[FCP]{Strouse2021Collaborating} or maximum entropy population-based training \cite[MEP]{Zhao2023Maximum}, rely on pretraining diverse partner populations and optimising best-response policies for these \cite{yu2023learning,Lou2023PECAN,Rahman2023Generating}.
-Recent works introduced curriculum learning to adaptively select training partners from populations based on scoring functions \cite{erlebach2024raccoon, you2025automatic}.
-Parallel efforts incorporated open-ended learning objectives to dynamically expand partner diversity \cite{Li2023Cooperative,wang2025rotate}, but still involved growing partner populations over time.
+\looseness=-1 AHT was explored in a wide range of multi-agent reinforcement learning (RL) environments \cite{Carroll2019On,Bard2019Hanabi,Kurach2020Google,ruhdorfer2025yokai}.
+Popular AHT methods, such as fictitious co-play (FCP) \cite{Strouse2021Collaborating} or maximum entropy population-based training (MEP) \cite{Zhao2023Maximum}, rely on pretraining diverse partner populations and optimising best-response policies for these \cite{yu2023learning,Lou2023PECAN,Rahman2023Generating,erlebach2024raccoon, you2025automatic}.
+Recent works incorporated open-ended learning objectives to dynamically expand partner diversity \cite{Li2023Cooperative,wang2025rotate}, but still involved growing partner populations over time or used curricula over pretrained populations \citep{erlebach2024raccoon} or over a partner model learned from offline data \cite{Chaudhary2025Improving}.
 A notable exception is E3T \cite{Yan2023An}, which generates partners on the fly as mixtures of the ego and a random policy.
-While this approach does not require any partner population and thus significantly reduces the computational overhead, it still requires careful tuning of mixture coefficients between the ego and random policy for each task and evaluation scenario.
-In contrast, we propose a lightweight population-free approach that adaptively generates diverse partner behaviours without fixed parameters or pre-trained populations, and integrates seamlessly into current curriculum learning frameworks.
+E3T demonstrated strong performance, outperforming prior population-based approaches such as FCP and MEP in human-AI coordination settings.
+While this approach does not require any partner population and thus significantly reduces the computational overhead, it still requires careful tuning of mixture coefficients between the ego and random policy for each task and evaluation scenario, limiting robustness across settings.
+In contrast, we propose a lightweight population-free approach that adaptively generates diverse partner behaviour without fixed parameters or pre-trained populations, and is compatible with existing curriculum learning frameworks.